atifmajeed/ns-fan-ui/README.md

 - The fan remains in same direction as speeds are cycled, until reversed again.
 - The fan status shows its status 'Running' or 'Stopped', current speed, and direction
 - Each setting change results in a BE call to persist the current state
+- UI page will render, but will nto work properly if the service is not running.

 The BE service needs to be running for the UI to work properly as the UI uses the service get and save its state.
 ## Design